 - Add chicken and any escaped juices to the skillet, along with the frozen broccoli and thin lemon wedges.
 Cover and reduce heat to medium-low, and simmer for 10-12 minutes, or until broccoli is tender enough to your liking and chicken is cooked through.
 (Internal temperature should read 165°F on an instant-read thermometer).

-- Remove from heat and serve immediately with a spoonful of pan sauce drizzled over each chicken thigh.
+- Remove from heat and serve immediately with a spoonful of pan sauce drizzled over each chicken breast.
 Garnish with additional lemon wedges, if desired.
 Enjoy!

 Nutrition Information

-Yield 6 Serving Size 1Amount Per Serving Calories 266Total Fat 7gSaturated Fat 3gTrans Fat 0gUnsaturated Fat 3gCholesterol 108mgSodium 221mgCarbohydrates 9gFiber 3gSugar 3gProtein 41g
+Yield 6 Serving Size 1Amount Per Serving Calories 240Total Fat 5gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 3gCholesterol 104mgSodium 160mgCarbohydrates 8gFiber 3gSugar 3gProtein 41g

 *This is an automatic calculation by a third party app*